Jack Hanna: Health

-In April 2021, Hanna's family announced that he had been diagnosed with dementia, subsequently thought to be Alzheimer's disease, and would make no further public appearances.
+In 2019, Hanna was diagnosed with Alzheimer's disease.
+He retired from public life in 2021, and he and his wife, Suzi, moved to Montana.
+In April 2021, Hanna's family publicly announced his diagnosis, and that he would make no further public appearances.
 His daughters stated that "his condition has progressed much faster in the last few months than any of us could have anticipated".
+By 2023, Hanna's Alzheimer's disease had progressed to the point where he no longer recognized most family members.